-Q3: How can you define the Critical Path in primavera?
+Q3: How can you define the Critical Path in Primavera?

 Q4:What is WBS?

-WBS means Work Breakdown Structure. it represents a hierarchical breakdown of a Project into elements and deliverables.
+WBS means Work Breakdown Structure.
+It represents a hierarchical breakdown of a project into elements and deliverables.

-Q5: What is an open end activity in primavera?
+Q5: What is an open-end activity in primavera?

 Q6: What is the difference between Retained Logic & Override Logic in progress update?

 If a project is generally running according to plan and activities are not progressed out of sequence then there will be virtually no difference between the two methods.

 BIG differences come when activities are progressed out of sequence.
 I believe in retained logic.
-Invariably that will produce the longest critical path but if activities have been progressed out of sequence, there could be some resulting illogical dependencies remaining, in particular resulting from dependencies with durations.
+Invariably that will produce the longest critical path but if activities have progressed out of sequence, there could be some resulting illogical dependencies remaining, in particular resulting from dependencies with durations.

 Progress override invariably produces a shorter critical path and again there could be some illogical lack of dependencies resulting from activities having been progressed out of sequence.

-Q7: How do u measure & compare the progress using primavera?
+Q7: How do you measure & compare the progress using Primavera?

-This is one of the Hard primavera Interview Questions, try to explain without confusion.
+This is one of the hard Primavera interview questions, try to explain without confusion.

 Progress is measured primarily against the baseline.
 If the baseline has been loaded with cost and/or resources, earned value management can be used for this purpose.

-Budget at Completion (BAC)
+- Budget at Completion (BAC)

-Planned Value (PV) = budget at Completion (BAC) x Planned % Complete
+- Planned Value (PV) = budget at Completion (BAC) x Planned % Complete

 - Earned Value (EV) = budget at Completion (BAC) x Actual% Complete

-Schedule Performance Index (SPl) =Earned Value (EV) / Planned Value (PV)
+- Schedule Performance Index (SPl) =Earned Value (EV) / Planned Value (PV)

-Schedule Variance (SV) =Earned Value (EV) – Planned Value (PV)
+- Schedule Variance (SV) =Earned Value (EV) – Planned Value (PV)

-Cost Performance Index (CPI) =Earned Value (EV) / Actual Cost (AC)
+- Cost Performance Index (CPI) =Earned Value (EV) / Actual Cost (AC)

-To Complete Performance Index (TCPI) =(Budget at Completion (BAC) –Earned Value (EV) ) / (Budget at Completion (BAC) -Actual Cost (AC) )
+- To Complete Performance Index (TCPI) =(Budget at Completion (BAC) –Earned Value (EV) ) / (Budget at Completion (BAC) -Actual Cost (AC) )

-Cost Variance (CV) = Earned Value (EV) -Actual Cost (AC)
+- Cost Variance (CV) = Earned Value (EV) -Actual Cost (AC)

 For more information see this article: EVM earned value management

 Q8: What is resource allocation and resource leveling?

 An activity is delayed if too few resources are available at any time during the activity’s duration.
-The maximum quantity for a resource is determined through the Max units/time for a particular resource in the Resources Tab.
+The maximum quantity for a resource is determined through the max units/time for a particular resource in the “Resources” tab.

-Q9: What is an S-Curve and how to create S Curve in primavera?
+Q9: What is an S-Curve and how to create a curve in primavera?

 An S-curve is a graph showing cumulative cost or value (measured in terms of money or manhours) against time.
 On a typical project, these graphs follow an “S” shape, hence the name.
 Typical data to be plotted on an S-Curve includes:

-Actual Cost (ACWP)
+- Actual Cost (ACWP)

 - Planned Value (BCWS) –Early dates

-Planned Value (BCWS) –Late dates
+- Planned Value (BCWS) –Late dates

-Earned Value (BCWP)
+- Earned Value (BCWP)

-Forecast Value –Early dates
+- Forecast Value –Early dates

-Forecast value –Late dates
+- Forecast value –Late dates

-Forecast Cost –Early dates
+- Forecast Cost –Early dates

-Forecast cost –Late dates
+- Forecast cost –Late dates

-Q10: What are the difference between flag and milestone activity in primavera?
+Q10: What are the differences between flag and milestone activity in primavera?

-This is one of the tricky Primavera Interview questions.
+This is one of the tricky Primavera interview questions.

-- With the use of flags the logic of main event can be easily tracked as these can not be created without predecessor as stand alone allocating the constraint.Where as mile stone can.
+- With the use of flags, the logic of the main event can be easily tracked as these can not be created without a predecessor as a stand-alone allocating the constraint.
+Whereas milestones can.